 Before you start JEE Advanced 2026 application process, you must clearly have an idea what is the eligibility for JEE Advanced.
 Check details regarding number of attempts, minimum marks needed in JEE Main 2026 for JEE Advanced 2026, class 12 percentage, and all details here.

-JEE Advanced Eligibility Criteria 2026: IIT Roorkee is expected to conduct JEE Advanced 2026 and will be releasing the JEE Advanced 2026 eligibility details on the official website - jeeadv.ac.in.
-There are five important aspects of the JEE Advanced eligibility 2026 - JEE Main 2026 qualification, attempt limit, age, year of passing class 12 boards and earlier admission to the IITs.
+JEE Advanced Eligibility Criteria 2026: The IIT Roorkee has released JEE Advanced 2026 eligibility criteria.
+Candidates can check complete details about the eligibility criteria on this page and the JEE Advanced official website - jeeadv.ac.in.
+There are five important aspects of the eligibility criteria of JEE Advanced 2026 - JEE Mains qualification, attempt limit, age, year of passing class 12 boards and earlier admission to the IITs.
 The candidates who will satisfy these five major aspects of the JEE Advanced eligibility 2026 will be eligible to apply for the exam in the coming session.

 - JEE Advanced 2026 Eligibility for Indian Nationals